MaorKabalo/GifMaker-OpenCV/README.md

 ./GifMaker-OpenCV [options]
 ```
 Replace `[options]` with the desired parameters such as input directory, output filename, frame rate, etc. Refer to the command-line options section for more details.

-**Contributing:**
-Contributions to GifMaker-OpenCV are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.

-**License:**
-GifMaker-OpenCV is licensed under the MIT License.
-See the LICENSE file for more details.

-**Disclaimer:**
-This software is provided as-is without any warranty.
-Use at your own risk.

-**Author:**
-[Your Name/Contact Information]

-**Acknowledgements:**
-This project was inspired by the need for a simple GIF creation tool and utilizes the powerful capabilities of the OpenCV library.
-Special thanks to the developers and contributors of OpenCV for their excellent work.